4d/docs/docs/Admin/cli.md

 ### Disabled 4D features

-Keep in mind that `tool4d` is designed to execute 4D code only in headless mode(see `--headless` in [this table](#launch-a-4d-application)), and does neither give access to the 4D IDE nor any of its servers.
+Keep in mind that `tool4d` runs automatically in **headless mode** (see `--headless` in [this table](#launch-a-4d-application)), and does neither give access to the 4D IDE nor any of its servers.
 In particular, the following features are disabled and cannot be called:

 - other localizations than English
 - application server, Web server, SQL server,